 When I was photo-shopping away, in my mind, away above the chimney tops, in attempting to create this logo – no easy task, mind you, especially if you’ve never negotiated photoshop before – I was remembering watching these first pictures of Earth from the lunar landscape come through the TV screen as a lad of 13 years.
 It seemed unreal at the time; additionally, one had to imagine what was transpiring, that is, beyond 1969 TV reception, which demanded that as viewers, we piece together and make contiguous the jerky movements we saw on the screens, and ignore its bloating of the bodies of American heroes.

-The photo speaks volumes of our place in the vastness of the universe, of how it is the one orb that we all inhabit, so lovely a blue-green marble.
+The photo of Earth as seen from the Moon speaks volumes of our place in the vastness of the universe — how it is the one orb that we all cohabit, so lovely a blue-green marble.
 Many astronauts would see the Earth as a living breathing organism, the fluctuating magnetosphere was suddenly the largess of her deep inhalation/exhalation, John Mackay’s sonnenatmenden Erde (the sun-breathing earth) could be seen as well as felt.
 The entire population of Earth breathed in tandem with its native planet.

 We could begin to ask also ourselves – what is the history of our species? – above and beyond the history of ones clan or tribe or country.
 Graham Hancock’s Quest for Lost Civilizations is a must-see as far as this is concerned.
 In pursuit of this question, he found evidence of great man-made antedeluvian structures off the coasts of India, Yonaguni (Ryuku Islands, Japan), The Bahamas, etc., which were built before global flooding had altered coastlines, 12,000 years ago.
 Hancock’s Quest is a great example of the Romantic spirit – challenging the ‘givens’ of our accepted knowledge.
 (In this new phase of Vista Lirica, I will be conducting interviews of artists and non-artists alike who represent this spirit.)